Have You Seen This House?

 They’re fairly distinctive little houses, and the $64,000 question is, where did they come from?

 One story alleges that the houses came from Hopewell.
 That’d be especially interesting because Hopewell had hundreds of Aladdin kit homes, built for the workers at the Dupont factory (where they manufactured gun cotton).
 Another story says that these houses came down the York River.
-That could also be an interesting story, because DuPont built 600+ homes for their workers at Penniman, Virginia (now Naval Weapons Station Yorktown and Cheatham annex) and those 600+ homes at Penniman were ordered from Aladdin.
+That could also be an interesting story, because DuPont built 600+ homes for their workers at Penniman, Virginia (now Naval Weapons Station Yorktown and Cheatham annex).
 (By the way, this was one of the largest collections of Aladdin Homes in the country, and all these houses are now GONE.)

 Despite searching throughout my old Aladdin catalogs, I have not been able to identify these Norfolk bungalows as Aladdin kit homes, but it’s possible that Aladdin created some custom designs for these large orders for Dupont.